Skip to main content

 Fuzzy Matcher

-Fuzzy Matcher is a fuzzy-matching tool that you can use to recognize matching data between two data sets.
-Use the Match Level slider to specify your desired degree of fuzziness.
-When Match Level is set to 100%, fuzzy matching is case-sensitive, otherwise, it isn't.
+The Match Level slider specifies your desired degree of fuzziness.
+When Match Level is set to 100%, fuzzy matching is case-sensitive; otherwise, it isn't.

 Note